Non-Euclidean Crystallographic Rigidity: Introduction and Preliminaries

-A \emph{gained vertex-to-$K_4$ move} forms a new gain graph $(G',m)$ by replacing a vertex $v_1\in V$ with a copy of $K_4$ in which all edges have identity gain.
-Every other edge of the form $(v_1,w;m(e_w))\in E$ (for some $w\in V$ which may be equal to $v_1$) is either left unchanged or replaced by $(v_0,w;m(e_w))$, where $v_0$ is another vertex in the copy of $K_4$.
+A \emph{gained vertex-to-$K_4$ move} forms a new gain graph $(G',m')$ by letting $m'|_{E(G)}=m$ and replacing a vertex $v_1\in V(G)$ with a copy of $K_4$ in which all edges have identity gain.
+Every other edge of the form $(v_1,w;m(e_w))\in E(G)$ (for some $w\in V(G)$ which may be equal to $v_1$) is either left unchanged or replaced by $(v_0,w;m(e_w))$, where $v_0$ is another vertex in the copy of $K_4$.
+Note that different edges of this form may use different choices of $v_0$.
+In the case where $w=v_1$, either end vertex can be replaced by any vertex in the copy of $K_4$.
 This move is illustrated in Figure \ref{FigK4extension}.
 A \emph{gained $K_4$-to-vertex move} is the inverse move of a gained vertex-to-$K_4$ move.